-So for tourists looking for a “cultural experience” you can’t really avoid the culture in Bali, even if you hole up at the Hard Rock Hotel on Kuta Beach.
+So for tourists looking for a “cultural experience,” you can’t really avoid the culture in Bali, even if you hole up at the Hard Rock Hotel on Kuta Beach.
 Moreover, the culture is very unique, even by the standards of Indonesia.
 There is really nothing else like Balinese Hinduism.
 Nothing which I’ve seen so far at least.

 One of the most enjoyable things I did in Bali was to visit the monkey temple in Ubud.
-The monkeys have been there for centuries and are very accustom to humans.
+The monkeys have been there for centuries and are very accustomed to humans.
 In fact, you can buy bundles of bananas at the entrance for about $2 to feed the monkeys.
 The monkeys are smart and know if you have bananas and are not afraid to come and get them.
 I had monkeys crawl up on my head, dig in my pockets and one even held on to my pant leg as I walked around like he was a child.
 I could have spent all day there feeding bananas to monkeys.
 Monkeys are good people.

-The other thing I did which was really unique was visit the Mother Temple.
-My guide, who was a really interesting guy who worked as a journalist covering Indonesia for Australian papers, took me and had me dress in a traditional sarong and with a white headband.
-The Mother Temple is like Balinese equivalent of the St. Peters Basilica, the Wailing Wall in Jerusalem, or the Grand Mosque of Mecca.
+The other thing I did which was really unique was visiting the Mother Temple.
+My guide, who was a really interesting guy who worked as a journalist covering Indonesia for Australian papers, took me and had my dress in a traditional sarong and with a white headband.
+The Mother Temple is like Balinese equivalent of the St. Peters Basilica, the Wailing Wall in Jerusalem, or the Grand Mosque in Mecca.
 The day I was there it was overcast and raining, but there were still ceremonies going on.
 You can’t enter the main compound of the Mother Temple unless you are Hindu, but you can peek over the wall and see inside.

 The other big cultural thing I did was attend a Barong dance.
 The Barong dance is normally only performed a few times a year, but it is now performed daily for tourists in some places.
 The daily photo I posted in March of a man stabbing himself is part of the Barong dance.
 Part of the story involves a god telling soldiers to kill themselves, but their skin becomes so hard they can’t stab themselves.